Live Casino Guide 2026

 5. System calculates payout

-The dealer does not control money.
+The dealer does not control the financial side of the round.

 Why This Matters